 Managing who in an organization can see what is a real challenge in the software world.
-You could drive yourself crazy trying to create all sorts of roles, each with slightly different permissions, and you would still run into privacy and visibility issues.
+You could drive yourself crazy trying to create all sorts of role, each with slightly different permissions, and you would still run into privacy and visibility issues.
 That’s why it’s important to understand how SecureDB manages visibility and privacy.
 We call it, “the Reports To function”.

 In every user’s profile, there’s a dropdown where you can select who this person “reports to” primarily.
 In this way, a hierarchy is built.
 Users can see DOWN that hierarchy, to everyone that reports to them and everyone who reports to those that report to them, and so on.
 However, that user CAN NOT see UP the hierarchy.